finbourne/lusid-sdk-java/sdk/docs/TransactionFeesApi.md

 <a id="deleteTransactionFeeRule"></a>
 # **deleteTransactionFeeRule**
-> DeletedEntityResponse deleteTransactionFeeRule(code)
+> DeletedEntityResponse deleteTransactionFeeRule(code).execute();

 [EXPERIMENTAL] DeleteTransactionFeeRule: Deletes a fee rule.

 &lt;br&gt;   Deletes the rule for all effective time.     &lt;br&gt;   The rule will remain viewable at previous as at times, but it will no longer be considered by   GetApplicableFees.     &lt;br&gt;   This cannot be undone.

 ### Example
 ```java